 Other training opportunities have been organized through open workshops.
 In December of 2012, UC Merced Professor Quinghua Guo and several students organized the CZO LiDAR Acquisition Initiative workshop at UC Berkeley.
 The workshop, which was timed to coincide with the 2012 AGU Fall Meeting in San Francisco, catered to researchers from across the CZO network.
 Several presentations covered applications of LiDAR data in the CZO network, available LiDAR products, and emphasized collaboration possibilities for cross-site projects.
-In the area of geophysics, Riebe actively worked as PI on a grant to organize and NSF-sponsored workshop on Drilling, Sampling, and Imaging the Depths of the Critical Zone.
-The workshop was held October 24-26, 2013, in Denver, CO.
-It featured an international group of speakers from a variety of disciplines.
-Southern Sierra CZO investigator C. Tague is a professor for, and has been a major contributor to the preparation of the Watershed Science Master Class, to be hosted by CUAHSI and the University of Arizona this coming January 2014.
-The short course will provide training in watershed science and modeling for graduate students and post-doctoral researchers from across the country.
+In the area of geophysics, Riebe has actively worked as PI on a grant to organize and NSF-sponsored workshop on Drilling, Sampling, and Imaging the Depths of the Critical Zone.
+The workshop is planned for October 24-26, 2013, in Denver, CO.
+It will feature an international group of speakers.

-How have the results been disseminated to communities of interest?
+\ How have the results been disseminated to communities of interest?

-Our communication and sharing of scientific products with stakeholders includes frequent talks around the state, hosting visits to our laboratories and CZO site, news articles in local publications, op-ed pieces in newspapers, radio interviews, television reports and web publications.
-A major focus has been on working with water leaders in the state to define and develop prototypes for a new water-information system for California that builds on advances in wireless-sensor networks developed at the CZO, plus parallel advances in cyberinfrastructure and in measurements by satellite and aircraft.
-Since the Southern Sierra CZO began, we have worked with producers on television and radio features and online educational videos, had multiple editorial pieces in San Joaquin Valley newspapers, briefed a U.S. Senator and other federal legislative staff.
-CZO investigators have presented results to annual meetings of the Merced Farm Bureau and the Modesto Business Council, and a workshop of the board for the Association of California Water Agencies.
+Our communication and sharing of scientific products with stakeholders includes frequent talks around the state, hosting of visits to our laboratories and SSCZO site, news articles in local publications, op-ed pieces in newspapers, radio interviews, television reports and web publications.
+A major focus has been on working with water leaders in the state to define and develop prototypes for a new waterinformation system for California that builds on advances in wireless-sensor networks developed at the SSCZO, plus parallel advances in cyberinfrastructure and in measurements by satellite and aircraft.
+For example, in the last guarter of 2012 we had television spots, an opinion piece in San Joaquin Valley newspapers, one briefing of U.S. Senate staff, a meeting with the editorial board of a regional newspaper, talks by SSCZO investigators to annual meetings of the Merced Farm Bureau and the Modesto Business Council, and a workshop of the board for the Association of California Water Agencies.
 Water and climate, particularly adaptation of California's water systems to climate warming, are of special interest to these stakeholders.
-Other talks by CZO investigators reached audiences at the University of California Sacramento campus, the Mountain Counties Water Resources Agency, the California Department of Food and Agriculture, and other local and regional entities.
+In 2013, NBC Learn visited UC Merced and the SSCZO for educational films on snowpack and water security.
+The SSCZO hosted a field trip in August 2013 for more than 20 participants, including stakeholders, resource managers, and policy makers.
+Talks by SSCZO investigators during the first three quarters of 2013 reached audiences at the University of California Sacramento campus, the Mountain Counties Water Resources Agency, the California Department of Food and Agriculture, and other local and regional entities.